conbrad/cf-limit-repro/README.md

-Cloudflare workers websocket server example -- sending thousands of links to the websocket that attempts to store them in a Durable Object
+Cloudflare workers websocket server example -- sending thousands of urls to a websocket that attempts to fetch and return.

 Deploy with `npx wrangler deploy src/index.ts`